LTU-Actor/Vehicle-GEM/README.md

 The Actor system is split into three separate top-level launch files:

 1. host: This should launch first on the pc that will run roscore.
-It runs the estop, raspberry pi communication, and vehicle communication layer.
+It runs the estop, raspberry pi communication, and vehicle drive-by-wire communication layer.

 2. sensor: This launches the nodes to read from all vehicle sensors.
 If running the system from a rosbag, then do not launch this file.